Next: Layered media

 To see where this velocity estimate comes from,

-first notice that the stratified velocity can be parameterized
+first notice that the stratified velocity

 as a function of time and take-off angle of a ray from the surface.